Adenoid Cystic carcinoma (ACC) of the breast

 Histological features characteristic of Adenoid Cystic Carcinoma of the Breast

 With adenoid cystic carcinoma of the breast, traditional cytologic features of malignancy are generally not present.
-Tumor cells tend to be small, uniform, and monotonous, having very little cytoplasm, smooth chromatin, and just a few, if any, nuclei.

 The diagnosis of adenocystic breast carcinoma is usually based on the presence of extracellular metachromatic spheres.